 Every food blogger has the same problem.
-You have spent years building a collection of restaurants, cafes, and hidden spots.
+You have spent years building a list of restaurants, cafes, and hidden spots.
 Your followers DM you daily asking for recommendations.
-You reply with the same list over and over.
+You reply with the same names over and over.
 And none of that effort turns into income.

 That is starting to change.
 A growing number of food creators are packaging their local knowledge into products their audience actually wants to pay for.
 Not cookbooks.
 Not presets.
 Interactive location guides that people open on their phones while walking through a city.